jorgeramira/ha-plant-tracking/README.md

 Now each component in more detail:

-## 💧 Detecting Watering Automatically
+## 💧 Detecting watering automatically

 We can infer when the plant was watered if the **soil moisture suddenly rises**, as it likely means watering just happened.